Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Chris Dinesen Rogers

-Over 1.5 million American households know the joy of inviting a rabbit into their lives.1 With proper training, you can let a bunny roam free in your home with many of the same precautions you’d take with a cat or dog.
+Over 1.5 million American households know the joy of inviting a rabbit into their lives.1 With proper training and “rabbit-proofing,” you can let a bunny roam free in your home with many of the same precautions you’d take with a cat or dog, as well as some extra ones.
 You have plenty of animals to choose from with the 49 recognized breeds of the American Rabbit Breeders Association (ARBA).2

-Caring for a bunny includes a lot of common sense actions, such as pet-proofing your home and feeding it a proper diet.
+Caring for a bunny includes a lot of evidence-based research, good veterinary support, and common sense actions, such as pet-proofing your home and feeding them a proper hay-based diet.
 However, it’s essential to learn the unique needs of these lagomorphs to ensure a good quality of life for your pet.
 Our round-up has you covered with all the necessities.

 1. Hay